dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 the Internet Computer blockchain (IC), service nervous systems (SNSs) are algorithmic DAOs that allow developers to create decentralized, token-based governance systems for their dapps.
-Thsi means, each dapp that would like to be under decentalized control will have a separate SNS.
+This means, each dapp that would like to be under decentalized control will have a separate SNS.

-### Decentralization notions
+## What is a DAO?
+DAO stands for _decentralized autonomoous organization_.
-Before further motivating SNSs, let's first clarify what we mean by _decentralized_ in this context.
+Let's first clarify what we mean by _decentralized_ in this context.
 First, an application can run on a _decentralized platform_.
 This means that the platform itself is controlled by many different parties and, in particular, that even if some of these parties fail or turn malicious, the application